NxPKG/khulnasoft-docs/content/waf/_partials/_analytics-activity-log.md

   list: never
 ---

-The **Activity log** summarizes security events by date to show the action taken and the applied Cloudflare security feature.
+The **Activity log** summarizes security events by date to show the action taken and the applied Khulnasoft security feature.

 ![Example list of events in the Activity log, with one of the events expanded to show its details](/images/waf/events-activity-log.png)